 The pointy tip of the grass seed is very sharp and can easily lodge into your dog’s paws, ears, nose, and skin.

 If the foxtail is on top of the skin or in the fur, then yes use tweezers to remove it.
 But, if it’s embedded in the skin, then have a veterinarian remove it.

 How do you know if your dog ate a foxtail?

 If your dog eats a foxtail, this can be an emergency.
 The foxtail can perforate a dog’s intestine or cause a severe infection leading to an abscess.
 Watch for coughing or gagging following a hike or walk.

 Are certain dog breeds more likely to get foxtails?

-According to JAVMA, “There was an increased prevalence of grass awn problems in the springer spaniel, golden retriever, Brittany spaniel, and Airedale terrier, but a decreased prevalence in German shepherd dogs, miniature poodles, and dachshunds.”
+According to JAVMA, “There was an increased prevalence of grass awn problems in the springer spaniel, English cream golden retriever, Brittany spaniel, and Airedale terrier, but a decreased prevalence in German shepherd dogs, poodles, and dachshunds.”
 However, any breed that lives in a state where foxtails are present is at risk.